Conisania andalusica

 Conisania andalusica, Barrett's marbled coronet, is a moth of the family Noctuidae.
 It was described by Otto Staudinger in 1859.
 It is found in Ireland, Great Britain, Germany and on the Iberian Peninsula.
 Outside of Europe, it is found in North Africa.
+It was described from the Sierra Nevada in Spain.

 The wingspan is 35–39 mm for males and 39 mm for females.
 Forewing dark grey, mixed with ochreous; the two upper stigmata and a patch beneath them beyond claviform palest; hindwing blackish; the antennae of the male are said to bear strongly developed teeth.
-It was described from the Sierra Nevada in Spain.
 This species is very similar to Conisania luteago and separable only by genitalic characters.

 Adults are on wing from June to August.